HamedCoding/LR/README.md

-## Predicting the USA housing price with the help of Sckit Learn and it's Linear Regression model
+## Predicting the USA housing price with the help of scikit-learn and it's linear regression model